searene/sand/.history/content/posts/take-notes-for-your-todo-tasks_20230729191954.md

     <p><b>I've reproduced the issue, the duration is 30 seconds, longer than the expected 3 seconds.</b></p>
 </div>

 So what's the culprit?
 You remembered that the number of the app's users has increased a lot in the past few days, but the number of backend servers for the app hasn't changed for months.
 Maybe these servers cannot support that many users' requests?
 That's possible.
-To verify the assumption, we need to check the servers' logs to see if the servers' process duration has increased.
+To verify the assumption, we need to check the servers' logs to see if the servers' duration has increased.
 As usual, add the action and the corresponding log to the notes:

 <div class="callout">
     <h6>TODO</h6>